Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/first_investigator.md

 ## Occupation

 Occupations allow you set how many the occupation points, credit rating range, and skills the investigator starts with.
-Here is an example from the Items Examples compendium
+Here is an example from the Items Examples compendium [_Occupation Example_]

 Click on the Items Directory tab then Create Item give this a name e.g. Driver and set the Type to Occupation